Professionals are working to clean up Appalachia's waterways.

-Jana Archer, President of Boone watershed partnership(BWP), says the group keeps an eye out for water sources that are at risk for these pollutants and encourages parents to avoid letting their children in the water.
+Jana Archer, President of Boone Watershed Partnership, says that the group keeps an eye out for water sources that are at risk for these pollutants and encourages parents to avoid letting their children in the water.
 This includes Founders Park in downtown Johnson City which has had risks of E. coli.

 “The EPA has actually delisted Gap Creek for having high counts of E. coli.
 That is a big success story and it is a very fast success story,” said Archer.
-“We usually do not see those kind of results for 10 to 15 years, but we seen it in less than 3.”
+“We usually do not see those kinds of results for 10 to 15 years, but we see it in less than 3.”

 “First and foremost, the largest problem that we have is sediment.
 That is our number one pollutant.
 Not because the sediment is necessarily dirty, but it can smother the little fish and all those tiny little plankton they are eating on and plants,” said Archer.
 “The sediment is not really bad for humans; it is just bad for everyone living in the water.”

 Statistics state that marine litter has killed over 1 million birds and 100,000 marine mammals in America last year.

 “Well the biggest thing to explain to people is that stuff rolls downhill and we live in a very mountainous area with lots of water,” said Deborah Wilkinson, retired BWP board member and chemist.
 “So, anything that gets discarded or any pollutants will eventually end up in our water.”